Alert

 The Josaphat staircase takes its name from the valley located east of Jerusalem, near the Mount of Olives, and crossed by the Cedron, a watercourse represented in Romans by the Savasse torrent which is now covered.

-This is how the Josaphat staircase takes its name from the valley situated to the east of Jerusalem, near the Mount of Olives, and crossed by the Cédron, a watercourse represented in Romans by the Savasse torrent covered today.
+This is how the Josaphat staircase takes its name from the valley located east of Jerusalem, near the Mount of Olives, and crossed by the Kidron, a stream represented in Romans by the torrent of the Savasse today covered.

 Technical Information